celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 (_Code Snippet 1.b: Example of required changes to: go-header/p2p/peer_tracker.go_)

-In _Code Snippet 1.b_, we can choose to order the slice by `peer.peerScore` to allow the event handler to know which peers are best in connectivity, without leaking the `peerStat` type into the event handler callbacks.
+In _Code Snippet 1.b_, we can choose to order the slice by `peer.peerScore` to allow the event handler to pick the top 10 peers (_for example_) in connectivity, without leaking the `peerStat` type into the event handler callbacks.

 where as `OnBlockedPeer` will be called whenever `peerTracker` blocks a peer through its method `blockPeer`.